What is marriage and family therapy?

 - MFT 670 Career Development Theories and Techniques (3 units)

 - MFT 681 Advanced Topics in Addictions Counseling (1 unit)

 - MFT 683 Advanced Topics in Psychopharmacology (1 unit)

 Careers in Marriage and Family Therapy

-Marriage and Family Therapists work as clinicians in a variety of settings, including:
+Marriage counselors and family therapists work as clinicians in a variety of settings, including:

 - Outpatient mental health and substance abuse centers

 - Facilities that address intellectual and developmental disabilities, mental health, and substance abuse